Jackson-Wozniak/Stock-Market-Simulation/README.md

 Default stock data, such as the name, ticker symbol, market cap and sector are based on real world companies

+#### Market
+* The market date is tracked on intervals that can be altered.
+The default "day" is 24 intervals of 10 seconds, and 30 "days" is a month
+* The date is formatted as month/day/year
+* Stock prices change after each 10 second interval, and certain stock events can happen at the end of each day
+* There are 3 market types; Bear, Bull and Normal.
+Bear markets occur if the average stock price falls 10% in a month, while bull markets happen if prices rise 10% monthly.
+Normal market conditions cover all scenarios in between

+#### Stocks
+* Stock prices change on an interval (10 seconds)
+* Stock prices change based on three factors: market cap, momentum, and volatility
+* Market Cap: Large and small cap stocks experience higher movement, in an upward or downward trajectory
+* Momentum: When stock prices rise for 3 days, they experience positive momentum, while they experience negative momentum if they fall for 3 days
+* Volatility: Each stock is judged on whether it is volatile or not.
+This is an unchangeable boolean value, and is based on the nature of the real world company.
+Volatile stocks receive a slight increase in movement each time their prices change

+#### News
+* At the end of each day, there is a chance that a specific stock will release a news story, which will have a large effect on their price
+* Positive news, such as buyouts, will increase the stocks by around price 10%
+* Negative news, such as lawsuits or management shakeups will decrease stock price by around 10%
+* Bankruptcies will occur if a stock price dips below $1, where a buyout will occur and the stocks price will reset back to the default

+#### Earnings Reports
+* Stocks release earnings reports on the first day of every 3rd month (3rd, 6th, 9th, 12th)
+* Earnings reports effect stock prices and optimism, and are also affected by previous optimism

+#### Index Funds
+* Index funds track the average price of a specific category of stocks
+* These cannot be traded, but only serve to estimate the total market trajectory

+#### Accounts

+#### Leaderboards

 <br/>
 <!-- -------------------------------------------------------------------------------------------------------------------------------------------- -->